abdulazizasiri/Java-Spring/Udacity-Course/README.md

   - @Bean:

   A method annotated with @Bean inside of a configuration class will be used by Spring to generate a bean of the method's return type.
 This means that the developer can manually configure beans to be included in the application context.

+  - @EnableAutoConfiguration:

+   A class annotated with @EnableAutoConfiguration tells Spring to try to automatically match beans to dependencies based primarily on type.
+This reduces the need for boilerplate code explicitly identifying individual beans as dependencies.

+   - @Primary:
+   This annotation distinguishes the annotated bean method as the default dependency of its type.
+This is used to resolve conflicts that arise from having multiple bean definitions of the

+   - @Qualifier: This annotation distinguishes the annotated bean method or dependency declaration as a qualified bean or dependency.
+Qualified beans are considered for unqualified dependencies, but only matching qualified beans are considered for qualified dependencies.
+You can read more about it